darcese/filters-for-LIDAR-scans/README.md

 # filters-for-LIDAR-scans
-A module for LIDAR scan filters and modules demonstrating usage.
+LIDAR scan filters and modules demonstrating usage.

+lidarfilters.py contains the classes used for filtering lidarscans.

+rangefilterexamples.py and temporalfilterexamples.py demonstrate how to use the lidarfilters.py module.

+filtertests.py is just a program used to test objects created from the lidarfilters module.